-The Company's Compliance Function is the responsibility of the Company's Head of Compliance (PCF-15, Head of Compliance with responsibility for AML-CTF legislation) and is supported by the Company's Compliance Team.
+The Company's Compliance Function is the responsibility of the Company's Head of Compliance ((PCF- 12 Head of Compliance & PCF-52 The Head of Anti-Money Laundering and Counter-Terrorist Financing) and is supported by the Company's Compliance team.
 The Company's Head of Compliance is also the Company's designated Data Protection Officer under GDPR.
 In overseeing and monitoring compliance with regulatory obligations, including Solvency II requirements, the Compliance Function manages a plan of activity so that the Company manages its regulatory risk exposures appropriately and has effective controls in place.
 This includes assessing the adequacy of measures adopted to prevent non-compliance.